frontenddogma/web-development-glossary/manuscript/l.md

 : → Long-Term Support

 Lynx
 : A customizable text-based web browser for use on cursor-addressable character cell terminals.
-As of November 2019, it is the oldest web browser still in general use and active development, having started in 1992.&nbsp;[†](#w-lynx) ℹ︎&nbsp;[lynx.invisible-island.net](https://lynx.invisible-island.net/)
+As of 2019, it is the oldest web browser still in general use and active development, having started in 1992.&nbsp;[†](#w-lynx) ℹ︎&nbsp;[lynx.invisible-island.net](https://lynx.invisible-island.net/)

 T> Is something important missing, or did you find a mistake?
 Please [share your thoughts](https://github.com/j9t/web-development-glossary-forum/issues/new) and become a glossary&nbsp;contributor!